 💡 WEBSITE INSIGHT: If your business serves multiple customer segments, create pages tailored for each segment.
 Then help visitors find the best page for them right on your homepage and in your website’s navigation menu.

 Keep track of your customers’ momentous occasions.
 Whether a birthday or wedding anniversary, remembering your customers will make them feel special.

-“a person’s name is to that person the sweetest and most important sound in any language.”
+Dale Carnegie declared: “A person’s name is to that person the sweetest and most important sound in any language.”

 Whenever possible, use your contact’s name in an email or printed communications, whether through handwriting or mail merge.

 Be sure to reply to each of your customers personally when they post about you on social media — even if it’s just to acknowledge their comment with a “thumbs up.”
 It’s a simple, yet effective, way to show you care and are paying attention.

 Send invitations to events based on your contacts’ home or work addresses.
 They’ll appreciate the thoughtfulness.